 - Girvetz 1315

 Kevin Moore teaches Writing about Film (109F), Creative Nonfiction (105C), Public Discourse (105PD), Rhetoric and Writing (105R), and Writing for the Health Professions (109HP).
-He also teaches in the Engineering Writing sequence.
+He also teaches in the Engineering Writing sequence, and co-teaches an interdisciplinary Freshman Discovery Seminar on "Trust" during Spring Quarter.

 - GIRV 1320